-Texas Sheet cake does not need to be refrigerated.
+This cake does not need to be refrigerated.
 Simply allow the icing to set at room temperature and serve once it hardens slightly.
 This will take about 30-45 minutes.

 It’s almost shocking that a cake this good could be so easy to make and feed so many all at the same time.
 Texas Sheet Cake can serve up to 16-20 people, making it a Texas-sized cake perfect for a party.

-It’s rich, it’s gooey, and absolute chocolate cake perfection.
+It’s rich, it’s gooey and absolute chocolate cake perfection.
 This will serve your family as an unforgettable recipe that, I’ve no doubt, will continue to be passed on from one generation to the next.
 Please, enjoy!

 The best recipe for Original Texas Sheet Cake with Buttermilk with easy-to-follow instructions and big chocolate flavor topped off with a gooey fudgy icing.

 - 1 cup unsalted butter cut into tablespoons

 - 1 1/2 teaspoon pure vanilla extract

 - 1 1/2 cup toasted pecan halves, roughly chopped (optional)

 - 3/4 cup unsalted butter

 - 1/3 cup cocoa powder